Beli menu search and rating flow mockups

 • Keyword search also available

-• Categories make items especially easy to find
+• Categories make items easy to find

 @ Symbol to